isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 The backends continue to use the default setting, i.e. expecting that IP reservations are unique within each subnet.
-To allow the creation of non-unique IP reservations, the administrator must remove the backends which lack support for it from the configuration file.
+To allow the creation of non-unique IP reservations, the administrator must remove the backends which lack support for them from the configuration file.

 Administrators must be careful when they have been using multiple reservations for the same IP address and/or delegated prefix and later